-Medications: Some prescription medications can increase your risk of gum disease such as anti-depressants, certain heart medications and oral contraceptives.
+Medications: Some prescription medications can increase your risk of gum disease such as anti-depressants, blood thinners, certain heart medications and oral contraceptives.
 Check with your doctor or dentist to learn if your medication can affect your gums.

 Genetics: Some of us are just predisposed to get gum disease.
 If you think this applies to you, your dentist can perform a simple genetic test to determine your risk.

 Smoking: Smokers have twice the risk for gum disease as compared to non-smokers.
 Treatments for gum disease are also less effective for those who regularly use tobacco.